BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 ### Demo: Included Scripts

-There are three shell scripts provided with the repository that can be used if you'd like to use automation to work through the demonstration.
+There are three `bel-demo-*` shell scripts provided with the repository that can be used if you'd like to use automation to work through the demonstration.

 ```bash
 .